 f) the urgent need for regulatory bodies in many developing countries1 to obtain information on EMF measurement methodologies in regard to human exposure to radio-frequency energy, in order to establish national regulations to protect their citizens;

-g) that without adequate information, public awareness and/or appropriate regulation, people, particularly in developing countries, may have concerns about the effect of EMF on their health, which may result in increasing opposition to the deployment of radio installations;
+g) that without adequate information or appropriate regulation, people, particularly in developing countries, may have concerns about the effect of EMF on their health; inadequate, or in some cases incorrect, information may result in increasing opposition to the deployment of radio installations in their vicinity;

-h) that guidelines on limits of exposure to EMF have been established by ICNIRP2, the Institute of Electrical and Electronics Engineers (IEEE)3 and the International Organization for Standardization/International Electrotechnical Commission (ISO/IEC), and that many administrations have adopted national regulations based on these guidelines; however there is a need to harmonize EMF guidelines for regulators and policy-makers to help them formulate national standards;
+h) that guidelines on limits of exposure to EMF have been established by ICNIRP2, the Institute of Electrical and Electronics Engineers (IEEE)3 and the International Organization for Standardization/International Electrotechnical Commission (ISO/IEC), and that many administrations have adopted national regulations based on these guidelines; however, there is a need to harmonize EMF guidelines for regulators and policy-makers to help them formulate national standards;

 i) that most of the developing countries do not have the necessary tools to measure and evaluate the impact of radiowaves on the human body,

+recognizing

+a) that some publications and information about EMF effects on health create doubts and worries among the population, in particular in developing countries, causing these countries to address questions to ITU-T and to the ITU Telecommunication Development Sector (ITU-D);

+b) that the effect on humans of EMF from handheld devices has not received enough public attention, and use of a mobile phone may expose the user to stronger EMF levels than to those radiated by a base station;

+c) that the cost of the advanced equipment used for measuring, assessing and monitoring human exposure to EMF is very high and difficult for many developing countries to afford;

+d) that implementing such measurement is essential for many regulatory authorities in developing countries, in order to monitor the limits for human exposure to radio-frequency energy, and that they are called upon to ensure that those limits are met in order to license different services;

+e) the creation of the new mobile application launched by ITU as a guide to EMF, which provides information and education resources on EMF suitable for all communities, stakeholders and governments, especially in developing countries,

 resolves to instruct the Directors of the three Bureaux

 1 to collect and disseminate information concerning exposure to EMF, including on EMF measurement methodologies, in order to assist national administrations, particularly in developing countries, to develop appropriate national regulations;

-2 to work closely with all organizations in the implementation of this resolution, as well as Resolution 72 (Rev. Dubai, 2012), Resolution 62 (Rev. Dubai, 2014), in order to continue and enhance the technical assistance provided to Member States,
+2 to work closely with all organizations in the implementation of this resolution, as well as Resolution 72 (Rev. Dubai, 2012) of the WTSA and Resolution 62 (Rev. Dubai, 2014) of the WTDC, in order to continue and enhance the technical assistance provided to Member States,

 instructs the Director of the Telecommunication Development Bureau, in collaboration with the Director of the Radiocommunication Bureau and the Director of the Telecommunication Standardization Bureau

-1 to conduct regional seminars and workshops in order to identify the needs of developing countries and to build human capacity in regard to measurement of EMF related to human exposure to these fields;
+1 to conduct regional or international seminars and workshops in order to identify the needs of developing countries and build human capacity in regard to EMF, including specific absorption rate (SAR);

 2 to encourage Member States in the various regions to cooperate in sharing expertise and resources and identify a focal point or regional cooperation mechanism, including if required a regional centre, so as to assist all Member States in the region in measurement and training;